7 ways to keep following up your resolutions and keep Veganuary the whole year

 More than 629 thousand people from 228 nations and territories took part in 2022.
 Restaurants themselves were not the only ones to embrace the meatless movement.
 More than 1,540 new vegan products were produced by food businesses in time for the event.

-Veganuary is a great time for those who are already committed eaters to explore new vegan options and encourage their loved ones who are considering making the switch.
-What about newcomers who don't know anything about it or have any preconceived notions?
+Veganuary is a great time for those who are already committed plant-based eaters to explore new vegan options and encourage their loved ones who are considering making the switch.
+What about newcomers who don’t know anything about it or have any preconceived notions?

-Changing your for an entire month may seem impossible, but like any other challenge, preparation is the key, and the time to start is now.
+Changing your diet for an entire month may seem impossible, but like any other challenge, preparation is the key, and the time to start is now.

 1. Don't throw away edibles.